subhammoha/EBD_DATA_Transmission/README.md

-# Project Data Transmission Templates
+# EBD Project Data Transmission Templates

-This repository organizes example payloads for transmitting project data to Salesforce via the EBD Project API.
+This repository organizes example payloads for transmitting project data to Salesforce via the API.
 Each workflow stage for Single Family and Multi Family projects contains a JSON template and a placeholder directory for CSV uploads.

 The directory structure is: